 Transparency engenders trust within the organization.
 Employees are shown that they have a voice when you ask them what's working for them and what isn't, and they'll be assured that you've heard them if you share the results openly.

-You should demonstrate your commitment to act on any issues that have been uncovered, and you'll do this by being willing to respond and sharing the results quickly.
+Demonstrate your commitment to act on any issues that have been uncovered by being willing to respond and sharing the results quickly.